priyanka-murugan/sentiment-analyzer-app/README.md

 2. Theres another file called Pipfile that is important.
 I have to go back to check how it was initally created but if the requirements.txt and Pipfile are not in tandem you are at risk of losing your mind.

 **Resolution:** There might be a better way but to save time just manually change it by opening in Notepad.
 It should have the same packages as requirements.txt.
-Once your Pipfile is alright, alls well in the world again.
+Once your Pipfile is alright, all's well in the world again.
 You can then run pipenv install --skip-lock or pipenv lock.
 This will create yet another file called Pipfile.lock

 3. Do not run your app outside of the venv

-**Resolution:** Make sure you use the pipenc shell command before you start fiddling with your app
+**Resolution:** Make sure you use the pipenv shell command before you start fiddling with your app

 4. Make sure you install the packages from requirements.txt in the venv